antiboredom/audiogrep/README.md

 Search term

 ####--output-mode / -m
-Splice together phrases, single words, or "frankenstein" sentences.
+Splice together phrases, single words, fragments with wildcards, or "frankenstein" sentences.
 Options are:
 * sentence: (this is the default)
 * word
+* fragment
 * franken

 ####--padding / -p